proto-pic-pxt/pxt-micropixel/README.md

 # microPixel driver

-This library provides a driver for various micro Pixel LED products,
+This library provides a driver for various micro Pixel LED products from Proto-PIC,

 microPixels consist of a number of RGB LEDs, every one of them controlled separately.